hi-tesh/playwright-testing_one/README.md

 # playwright-testing_one

-The solution to the first question.
+This contains the solution for the first question in the assignment.

 Used Page Object Model approach.